Amazon SEO: Organic Growth and Profitability Masterclass

 Now I'll prove it to you that this actually does work, and we're not just saying this.
 Read the full Hydrant case study here.

 They were ranking on the second page organically, and were advertising, but weren't focusing too much on TOS.
 They were optimizing for for overall efficiency.
 Their agency (a Perpetua user) ran a keyword boost, which is that exact type of ranking strategy I just mentioned, and there were the results.
 TOS campaign was launched February 20th and you'll see just how much of an increase they saw, not only in organic sales, but in organic rank and sales.

 They say 100% increase in daily, organic sales on the keyword electrolyte powder, and 40% higher organic rank.
 Before this experiment, they were winning 0% top of search share of voice and it climbed to 25%.
 Then Hydrant's best seller rank and electrolyte supplements went from 12,000 to 5,000, which you know, for running this type of ranking strategy just shows you how much of an impact you can have even with the really high high volume, highly competitive keywords.

 Q: Does the Perpetua ad engine optimize for organic rank?

 A: Our engine currently doesn't optimize for organic rank, but in the coming weeks, we will have the ability for clients to set in those types of recommendations.
-So if you want to try to rank first organically you could tell our engine and our AI will go out and actually make the necessary changes in campaigns to try to rank you first, organically.
+So if you want to try to rank first organically you could tell our engine and our always-on optimization will go out and actually make the necessary changes in campaigns to try to rank you first, organically.

 Q: Does ZonRanker work for vendors?